BEDFORD FREIGHT HOUSE

 120 South Road, Bedford, Massachusetts

-Bedford Freight House is normally open on weekends (Saturdays and Sundays) during the bikeway season, April through October, between 10:00 A.M. and 6:00 P.M.
+The Bedford Freight House welcome center is normally open on weekends (Saturdays and Sundays) during the bikeway season, April through October, between 10:00 A.M. and 6:00 P.M.
 It might be open during other days on a "hit or miss" basis if a volunteer happens to be working there.
 We recommend that you phone (781-687-6180) in advance to verify that the Freight House is open if you plan to travel a significant distance to visit it.
 The adjacent railroad car museum is ordinarilly open when the Freight House is open.

 * If you are unable to visit in person, please order merchandise through our online store.

 Volunteer shopkeepers: Please click here to add your name to the shopkeeper schedule.